top of page

 1. Multi-Head Self-Attention (MHSA)

-This is the most revolutionary part of the transformer design, replacing older recurrent networks by allowing the model to look at the entire sequence at once.
-Key functions of this block are :
+This is the most revolutionary component of the Transformer architecture, replacing older recurrent approaches by allowing the model to process the entire sequence at once.
+Instead of moving token by token like RNNs, self-attention enables a global view of the input, making the model both more efficient and more expressive.

 2. Position-Wise Feed-Forward Network (FFN)

-Once the attention mechanism has fused contextual information into each token’s representation, the FFN applies a transformation to refine it.
+Once the attention mechanism has fused contextual information into each token’s representation, the position-wise feed-forward network (FFN) applies a transformation to further refine it.

 3. Residual Connections and Layer Normalization

 Deep networks can suffer from vanishing gradients or lose information as data passes through multiple layers.
-Transformer blocks address this with:
+Transformer blocks address this with residual (skip) connections and layer normalization.

-In large language models, transformer blocks are stacked dozens or even hundreds of times, with billions of parameters spread across them.
-These stacks allow the model to form multi-level abstractions—from basic grammar in early layers to reasoning and domain-specific knowledge in deeper layers.
+In large language models, these Transformer blocks are stacked dozens or even hundreds of times, with billions of parameters distributed across them.
+This layered structure enables the model to build hierarchical representations, ranging from basic grammar and syntax in earlier layers to more complex reasoning and domain-specific knowledge in deeper layers.

 5. Output Head (Language Modeling Head)